 Dr. Anthony Mento

-Anthony Mento, Ph.D., Tony is a professor of management at Loyola University Maryland.
-He teaches primarily in the Executive and MBA programs in areas of Leadership, Power and Influence, Change Management, and Creativity.
+Anthony Mento, Ph.D., Tony was a professor of management at Loyola University Maryland.
+He taught primarily in the Executive and MBA programs in areas of Leadership, Power and Influence, Change Management, and Creativity.
 Current areas of research are reflection in managerial learning, team development in executive teams, change management and resistance to change.

 Ph D, University of Maryland-College Park.